 3. Bell Music league coordinator reserves the right to bring to the attention of the review committee any uncovered irregular rule application.

 1. Teams will receive one point per win.
 Total winning percentage determines standings.
 In the case of a tie, head-to-head competition from earlier in the season will determine place.

 2. The top 4 teams from each league advance to the playoffs that are at the end of scheduled league session.
 The Playoff Matches (4th Place –vs- 1st Place & 3rd Place –vs- 2nd Place) will be the first week of playoffs.
 The second week of playoffs will be the Championship Match between the winners of the matches between 1st & 4th, and 2nd & 3rd.
 The Playoff Matches and the Championship match are “race to win” matches.
 For leagues with 15 games per match, the first team to win 8 games wins the match.
 For leagues with 13 games per match, the first team to win 7 games wins the match.
 For leagues with 11 games per match, the first team to win 6 games wins the match.
+For leagues with 9 games per match, the first team to win 5 games wins the match.
 (For the playoffs, players do not have to pay weekly dues; players only pay the quarters needed for the games.)

 3. To be eligible to play in Playoff Matches and the Championship match), players must have either:

 Played 4 or more weeks on the team

 A player from another team in the Bell Music leagues may sub for a team in the playoffs if the following 2 requirements are met:

 1) The sub has played a minimum of 6 weeks in any Bell Music league in the current season.

 2) Neither the sub’s PPD or MPR is higher than the PPD and MPR of the player he/she is replacing in any/all leagues the sub plays in.